cocos/cocos-docs/en/getting-started/first-game/index.md

     }
     ```

-    Send a message at the end of each jump:
+    And at the end of each jump sends the message:

     ```ts
     onOnceJumpEnd() {
-        this._isMoving = false;
         this.node.emit('JumpEnd', this._curMoveIndex);
     }
     ```

-2. Monitor the character's jumping end event in `GameManager`, and judge the winning or losing of the game, according to the rules.

-    Increase the failure and ending logic to judge how the game is being played.If `Player` jumps to an empty square or exceeds the maximum length value, the game will end:
+2. Listen for end-of-character jump events in the `GameManager` script, and determine the winner according to the rules, adding a failure and end judgment, and ending if the jump reaches an empty block or exceeds the maximum length value:

     ```ts
     checkResult(moveIndex: number) {
-        if (moveIndex <= this.roadLength) {
+        if (moveIndex < this.roadLength) {
-            // Jump to the empty square
+            // Jumped on the pit
             if (this._road[moveIndex] == BlockType.BT_NONE) {
                 this.curState = GameState.GS_INIT;
             }
-        } else {    // skipped the maximum length
+        } else {    // Skipped maximum length
             this.curState = GameState.GS_INIT;
         }
     }
     ```

-    Monitor the character's jump message and call a function to decide:
+    Listens for role jump messages and calls the judgment function:

     ```ts
     start () {
         this.curState = GameState.GS_INIT;
+        // '?.' is Typescript's optional chain writing
+        // The equivalent of:
+        // if(this.playerCtrl ! = null) this.playerCtrl.node.on('JumpEnd', this.onPlayerJumpEnd, this).
-        this.playerCtrl?.node.on('JumpEnd', this.onPlayerJumpEnd, this);
+        // Optional chains are written in a more concise way this.playerCtrl?.node.on('JumpEnd', this.onPlayerJumpEnd, this);
     }

     // ...